cosmosquad-labs/squad/x/liquidity/spec/01_concepts.md

 ## Constant Product Model (CPM)

-This AMM has a particularly desirable feature where it can always ****provide liquidity, no matter how large the order size nor how tiny the liquidity pool.
+This AMM has a particularly desirable feature where it can always provide liquidity, no matter how large the order size nor how tiny the liquidity pool.
 The trick is to asymptotically increase the price of the coin as the desired quantity increases.
-The term **“**constant**”** refers to the fact that any trade must change the reserves in such a way that the product of those reserves remains unchanged (i.e. equal to a constant).
+The term “constant” refers to the fact that any trade must change the reserves in such a way that the product of those reserves remains unchanged (i.e. equal to a constant).

 ## Batch Execution

 The liquidity module uses a batch execution methodology.
 Deposits, withdrawals, and swap orders are accumulated in a liquidity pool for a pre-defined period that is one or more blocks in length.
 Orders are then added to the orderbook and executed at the end of the batch.
-The size of each batch is configured by using the`BatchSize`governance parameter.
+The size of each batch is configured by using the`BatchSize` governance parameter.

 ## Escrow Process